 Terra’s journey to the Dwarf Woodlands begins with the evil queen from Snow White summoning the Spirit of the Magic Mirror to ask her iconic question.
 I don’t know, something about country fairs, I don’t remember.
 Naturally, the mirror reveals that the queen has been pushed down in the local fair’s beauty contest by Snow White.
 We’ve already discussed how the Queen is voiced by Susanne Blakeslee, while the Spirit of the Mirror is so Corey Burton that I didn’t even need to look it up.
 Hey by the way, did you know the Evil Queen in Snow White is named “Queen Grimhilde?” (more…)

 Plunging into the Lifestream, Tifa finds herself in a void, threatened by voices the player cannot see, before she finally wakes up in a strange world that she (rather quickly and astutely) recognizes as Cloud’s subconscious, made up of places from his past.
-There were also three memory-copies of Cloud in the area, alongside a giant, if… frankly and yet again unfortunately… comical vision of Cloud in pain.
+There were also three memory-copies of Cloud in the area, alongside a giant, if… yet again unfortunately… comical vision of Cloud in pain.
 I’ll admit that that last one’s probably only funny to me and not anybody else – anyone who’s read the Kingdom Hearts 2 Retrospective knows that I find giant humans to be hilarious rather than threatening and certainly not emotive, and the slow motion makes it so much worse for me. (more…)

 After crossing the boss arena, the game basically skips the entire walk from the Tremaine manor to the castle, dumping you right in the courtyard from the garden.
 Here you can fight Unversed both in and around a large fountain, and can find a save point – and hey, did you know that save points in this game disappear if Unversed are nearby?
 Because if you didn’t, this save point would be happy to tell you, since a troupe of Unversed are stationed just to one side of it both in Terra and Aqua’s scenario, making it almost useless in a rush, unless you approach it from the exact right angle.